 [Section 70 inserted by No. 42 of 2004 s.
 56.]

-71. Recovery of payments
+71. Recovery of payments to unentitled person

 Where WorkCover WA, the employer, or the insurer has paid compensation or expenses to a worker or dependant and that person was not lawfully entitled to that payment or to any part of the amount of that payment, WorkCover WA, the employer, or the insurer, as the case may be, may apply for an order of an arbitrator that compensation or expenses so paid be refunded, and an arbitrator has jurisdiction to hear and determine such an application and to make any order in relation thereto or any part thereof as the arbitrator considers appropriate in the circumstances.